dgaydukov/cert-aws/sa/files/sa.md

     oracle options (many):
     * S3_INTEGRATION - required if you want your oracle rds to read/write data from s3 + you need IAM role.
 So as you see just adding IAM role is not enough, you need to add this option.
 You can set encryption only on creating, once created you can set it to use encryption, also if you created encrypted you can disable it.
-So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
+So if you create unencrypted db and want to turn on encryption you have to take snapshot, encrypt it and create new encrypted db from it, then remove old db.
 If encryption is enabled you can't disable it after db creation, yet you can create unencrypted db from scratch.
 Same holds true for read replica.
 For encrypted db only encrypted read replica is possible (there is no way to have encrypted read-replica for unencrypted db or vice versa).
 Not all ec2 types [support encryption](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Availability)
 IAM db auth - you can add db user and use iam user to authenticate to your db.
 You still have your initial username/password and can use them to access db, and you use it to create user who can be authenticated with iam.